 Double Major Masters in German and in Foreign Language Pedagogy

 The Departments of Modern Languages and Literatures (Arts and Sciences) and the Department of Teaching, Learning and Teaching Education (College of Education and Human Sciences) at the University of Nebraska-Lincoln offer a Double Major Masters in German and German Language Pedagogy.
 This program offers students the opportunity to pursue studies in content and pedagogy, while gaining hands-on teaching experience.
-Participants gain in-depth knowledge of German language, literature and culture while learning the theory and practice of teaching German, including optimal integration of technology in the classroom.Duration of Study for Double Major Masters in German and in Foreign Language Pedagogy
+Participants gain in-depth knowledge of German language, literature and culture while learning the theory and practice of teaching German, including optimal integration of technology in the classroom.

 During the double major program students have the opportunity to complete all requirements for a Nebraska teaching certificate.
 If doing so, the program takes three years to complete.
 If not pursuing a Nebraska teaching certificate, students take two years to complete the double major program.

-German MA DegreeThe program of study leading to a M.A. degree in German takes two years and includes courses in German literature and Philology/Linguistics, with possibilities for collateral work in other fields.
+German MA DegreeThe program of study leading to a M.A. degree in German takes two years and includes courses in German literature and language/linguistics, with possibilities for collateral work in other fields.
 All work required for a M.A. must be completed within six consecutive calendar years.
 The degree is excellent preparation for either a career in secondary education or for further graduate study at the doctoral level.
 Two courses are required of every person enrolled in a graduate program of study leading to the M.A. degree.
-These courses, Introduction to Literary Criticism (ML 870) and Applied Linguistics and methodology (ML 880), provide an essential foundation in the intellectual context and the practical application of knowledge in teaching a foreign language.
-A waiver may be obtained if similar course work has been completed elsewhere.
+These courses, Introduction to Literary Theory (MODL 870) and Applied Linguistics and Methodology (MODL 880), provide an essential foundation in the intellectual context and the practical application of knowledge in teaching a foreign language.
+A waiver may be obtained if similar coursework has been completed elsewhere.

 Option III requires more graduate courses in your major, German.
 MA TimelineWhen you enter the MA program, the first person to contact is the Graduate Advisor for German.
 The German Graduate Advisor will discuss your interests, previous experience, and the various options available to you, requirements, deadlines, and scholarship opportunities.